 d) Advanced Gas-cooled Reactor

-21. What is the primary challenge associated with decommissioning of ageing nuclear reactors?
+21. What is the primary challenge associated with the decommissioning of ageing nuclear reactors?

 a) Disposal of high-level radioactive waste